kuzzleio/documentation-old/src/sdk-reference/memory-storage/getrange.md

 ---

-## Callback response
+## Callback Response

-Resolves to a substring of the key's value.
+Returns a substring of the key's value.